This page last updated: 4 September 2006

 Customs office 1855-1856; post office 1856-1900

-The town of Koloa was situated about two miles inland from the landing.
-Anchorage at Koloa was unsafe and ships usually laid on and off while loading from boats.
-Koloa and Lihue were connected by a carriage road.
-A Protestant mission station was established in 1834 and Koloa Plantation, the first commercial sugar plantation in the islands, was begun in 1835.
-Koloa Catholic Mission was established in 1841 (it generated its own distinctive handstamp in the 1890's).
+A Protestant mission station was established at Koloa in 1834 and Koloa Plantation, the first commercial sugar plantation in the islands, was begun in 1835.
+Koloa Catholic Mission was established in 1841 (it generated its own distinctive handstamps in the 1890s, see Private Sender Marks - Charitable and Other Organizations).
+Anchorage at Koloa was unsafe and ships usually lay on and off while loading from boats.
+The town of Koloa is situated about two miles inland from the boat landing.
+A carriage road connected Koloa with Lihue and Nawiliwili Harbor.
 Koloa was the agricultural center of Kauai for decades.
 An 1863 account described Koloa as having numerous houses scattered at great distances from one another.
-Hollister's tapioca farm is mentioned in additon to the sugar estate.
+Hollister's tapioca farm is mentioned in addition to the sugar estate.
 In 1880, Koloa was a "flourishing town" with two general stores and two Chinese stores, a boarding house, numerous coffee saloons, a blacksmith, a tin smith, two doctors, two churches, three schools and a telephone connection to Lihue.
 In 1888, Koloa was described as "thriving" with five stores and a lumber yard.
 Population in Koloa District stood at 1,296 in 1853 and hit a low of 833 people in 1872.
 It grew sharply to 1,500 in 1884 and gradually increased to 1,835 in 1896, but ballooned to 4,564 in 1900.

 800